-The list below explains the area where the various silvicultural systems that collectively are known as low impact silvicultural systems (LISS) are adopted.
-Low Impact Silviculture Systems such as Continuous Cover Forestry, are regarded as alternative methods of silvicultural management to clearfelling.
-The introduction of LISS systems can only be achieved gradually and can take up to a rotation length to complete.
-Currently 25% of the productive area of the BAU, is managed under LISS.
+The list below explains the area where the various silvicultural systems that collectively are known as low impact silvicultural systems (LISS) can be adopted.
+Low Impact Silviculture Systems such as Continuous Cover Forestry, are regarded as alternative methods of Silvicultural management to clearfelling.
+The introduction of LISS systems are very site specific and can only be achieved gradually and can take up to a rotation length to complete.

-Sites on Coillte Estate managed under LISS
+Some examples of sites on Coillte Estate managed under LISS

 - 1. Old Woodland Sites (OWS) - 2.
-All Broadleaf High Forest (BHF) stands are to be managed under CCF - 3.
+Some broadleaf High Forest (BHF) stands. - 3.
 Amenity sites - 4.
-Agreed Biodiversity Areas where current or target habitat is woodland where appropriate according to Biodiversity Management Plan - 5.
-Management Units currently listed for management under LISS, where silvicultural system equals Small Coup Felling (SCF), Continuous Cover Forestry (CCF), Long Term Retention (LTR), Natural Regeneration (NRE) - 6.
+Biodiversity Areas where current or target habitat is woodland where appropriate according to Biodiversity Management Plan - Biodiversity areas currently listed for management under LISS, where silvicultural system equals Small Coup Felling (SCF), Continuous Cover Forestry (CCF), Long Term Retention (LTR), Natural Regeneration (NRE) - 6.
 CCF demonstration sites - 7.
 Scots pine stands, where stability and vegetation provides for Natural regeneration

-In the South East Leinster BAU, Coillte aims to maintain and enhance the current level of broadleaves in the BAU, managed for biodiversity.
+In the Mid West BAU, Coillte aims to maintain the current percentage of broadleaves in the BAU.